clearlinux/clear-linux-documentation/source/vm-virtualbox.rst

 Using VirtualBox*
 #################

-This section explains how to run Clear Linux OS for Intel® Architecture inside a `VirtualBox`_\* environment.
+This section explains how to run |CLOSIA|
+inside a `VirtualBox`_\* environment.

 Download VirtualBox
 ===================